arouge/gaiaOAuth2/README.md

 - Extracting user audit logs
 - Generating and downloading ZIP archives containing audit data in XML format

+This project is at very early stage and is more a place holder for ideas so the community can share their need and how they would like to implement them, I (Alex Rouge) have created this project in the hope it helps both the community.
+In the actual state, this flask project is not ready to be productize.
+To deploy in production, a nginx server deployement is needed but this goes beyond the scope of this project.

 ## Features

 - **OAuth2 Authentication**: Secure connection to Salesforce B2C Account Manager